huqis/huqis/manual/syntax.md

 - [truncate](functions/truncate.md)
 - [upper](functions/upper.md)

-A function can also be used as a modifier with ```|``` after an expression.
+A function can be called straight but it can also be used as a modifier by using ```|``` after an expression.
-The first argument will be the value it's modifying.
+The first argument for the function will be the result of the expression.

-Both of the following expressions have the same result:
+Knowing this, both of the following expressions have the same result:

 ```
 {capitalize($string, "first")}
 {$string|capitalize("first")}
 ```

-You can chain modifiers after each other:
+Modifiers can be chained after each other:

 ```
 {$string|lower|capitalize("all")}